THE "PILE ‘EM HIGH, SELL ‘EM CHEAP" online course model frequently marketed to trainers as the best means of productizing almost never works.

 It comes from top universities like Harvard and the Massachusetts Institute of Technology (MIT), and popular online course ‘marketplaces’ Udemy, Coursera and SkillShare.

-Look at it and judge for yourself.
+I'll share it in a moment and you can judge for yourself.

 SURROUNDED BY HIS OWN TRAINING MATERIALS, Mike glanced out of the window of his home office at a cobalt blue sea.